-McCrills Trail is an out and back trail located near North Sandwich, New Hampshire.
-The trail is rated as moderate and primarily used for hiking.
+Mount Whiteface via McCrills Trail is a 7.9 mile out and back trail located near North Sandwich, New Hampshire that features a great forest setting.
+The trail is rated as moderate and primarily used for hiking and trail running.

 01/16/17 This trail was less traveled for sure, it brings you up onto a ridge for a ways but then goes down into the valley and brings you to a wide brook, crossing this in the Winter is very dangerous, myself I turned around, the water was deep and moving at a good rate, snow bridges are hollow underneath with running water also, it was about 3ft deep or better and wide, I'll go back in the Summer